melkishengue/node-typescipt-MEVN/README.md

 ### MongoDB
 As database (you probably guessed it!)
 ### Graphql
-For quering datas from the client
+For querying datas from the client
 ### Docker & docker-compose
 For containerizing and deploying/managing the application (different services).
 When the app starts, multiple containers are started: